-I went back to work after maternity leave this week.
+My maternity leave is over and I went back to work this week.

 I guess I was a little naïve, but I didn’t expect it to be so difficult.

-It isn’t so much work itself, but all of the issues associated with leaving your child.
+It isn’t so much work itself (although I hated the thought of going back to work), but all of the issues associated with leaving your child.

-I had three main areas of concern that I had to address before returning to work:
+Most mothers have 3 main areas of concern to address before going back to work: